resetes12/pokeemerald/README.md

 * Birch's bag can show shiny starters!
 * All the buffs from later generations are in _(Optional)_.
 * Extra buffs for other Pokémon are in.
 Includes stats, abilities and/or typings.
 (Ex.
 Arbok is now POISON / DARK and Meganium is now GRASS / FAIRY) _(Optional)_.
-* Pokémon have new learnsets, which are a mix from Gen 3 and newer generations_(Optional)_.
+* Pokémon have new learnsets, which are a mix from Gen 3 and newer generations _(Optional)_.
 * All Egg moves and tutor moves have been improved with data from later generations, plus some extra ones.
 * New evolution methods.
 * Pokémon inherit 5 IV's from their parents, no item is needed.
 * Everstone works on male or female Pokémon and guarantees nature.
 * Gen. VIII Synchronize _(Optional)_.
-* Kanto fossils are available in Mewtwo's cave (Only available if you have "Extra legendaries" enabled, and affects all Encounter modes).
 * Shuckle can make berry juice just like in Gen. II!!
 Yay?
 * Nature Mints are available to buy in the Flower Shop after the 4th Gym _(Optional)_, or after becoming champion if not enabled from the start.
 * Deoxys forms can be changed at Birth Island, using the meteorites.